vic/flake-file/README.md

 inputs: import ./outputs.nix inputs
 ```

 We recommend using this default, as it keeps your flake file focused on definitions of inputs and nixConfig.
 All Nix logic is moved to `outputs.nix`.
-Set this option only if you want to load another file with [a Nix one-liner](https://github.com/vic/flake-file/blob/main/modules/dendritic/dendritic.nix), but not for having a huge Nix code string in it.
+Set this option only if you want to load another file with [a Nix one-liner](https://github.com/vic/flake-file/blob/main/modules/dendritic/dendritic.nix), but not for including a large Nix code string in it.

 ---